TheochemUI/eOn/_sources/devdocs/benchmarks.md.txt

   .asv/results/$MACHINE/<hash2>*.json
 ```

-The `benchmarks.json` metadata file is auto-discovered from the results
+ASV auto-discovers the `benchmarks.json` metadata file from the results
-directory, providing units and parameter names.
+directory; it supplies units and parameter names.
 You can also export a single
 result to a DataFrame:

 ```bash